-Mirrors of the Soul - Illusions of Universal Identity
+Mirrors of the Soul

-From 29 April to 6 May 2025, at the historic Burgh House (New End Square, Hampstead NW3 1LT), we hosts a one‑week exhibition by the internationally acclaimed artist Liu Youju, with 4 artists from Taiwan & UK, curated by Professor Wendy Wan with curatorial partner Shane Day.
+From 6th to 17th May 2026, at the historic Burgh House (New End Square, Hampstead NW3 1LT), we hosts a one‑week exhibition by the internationally acclaimed artist Liu Youju, with 4 artists from Taiwan & UK, curated by Professor Wendy Wan with curatorial partner Shane Day.

 Liu Youju